-Exploring the Philippines’ Improvised Love for Basketball
+The Improvised Love for Basketball in the Philippines

 The same way that Americans are traditionally bred to love football, Canadians with hockey and many Europeans, Africans and Asians with soccer, Filipinos eat, sleep and breathe basketball.